-Also, specifically for Joomla SEO, remember to create a description for your overall site which is optimized for search engines.
+Also, specifically for Joomla SEO, remember to create a description for your overall Joomla site which is optimized for search engines.

 The SEO settings can be found here under System > Global Configuration > Metadata Settings > Site Meta Description.
 Create a meta description that carefully describes what your site is all about, using the same "logic" we follow above.

+By the way, you can ignore the META keywords in the SEO settings.
 META keywords are ignored by search engines, so don't bother filling them in, they have zero relevance for Google.

 12. Ensure Robots is set to Index, Follow

 This is IMPORTANT as part of your SEO settings.

 In the image above, right beneath the Site Keywords, there is a Robots section.

 This section specifically tells search engines whether or not to crawl and index your Joomla site.
 Make sure it is set to: